|When applying for a marriage license:

 Any person UNDER THE AGE OF 18 needs parental consent papers signed by both parents.
 If under the age of 16, parental papers and a form signed by a judge are required.
 These forms are available at the Registrar's Office.

 No license will be released from this office without the following information:

 · the intended date of the wedding

-· the name and address of the person performing the wedding
+· the name and address or contact number of the person performing the wedding

 · the intended location of the wedding